5D4N Classic Inca Trail to Machu Picchu

 Premium: US$ 370.00.
 These are 4+ or 5 star hotels.
 (If less than 4 people add US$25.00) S.S. = US$230.00

-You return back from Cusco to Ollantaytambo and stay overnight at local hotel, next day travel to Cusco visiting Moray (known as the Inca Agricultural Laboratory), short hike to the Salt mines of Maras and visit the Traditional town of Chinchero with Inca Ruins and Colonial Church.
+You return back from Machu Picchu to Ollantaytambo and stay overnight at local hotel.
+Next day travel by road to Cusco visiting Moray (known as the Inca Agricultural Laboratory), short hike to the Salt mines of Maras and visit the Traditional town of Chinchero with Inca Ruins and Colonial Church.

 Luxury: not available.